 In the end, narcissism is characterized by a sense of entitlement.
 This includes the belief that they deserve special treatment or the feeling that they have been wronged when facing the same consequences as everyone else.

 Narcissists are often charming upon first meeting them.
-Many understand how to manipulate others and will work to build goodwill with their first impressions.
+Many narcissists understand how to manipulate others and will work to build goodwill with their first impressions.
 Over time, however, their true nature comes out in the form of monopolizing conversations, aggressively fishing for compliments, or acting out when others receive acknowledgment or attention.

 In some cases, it’s impossible to have a positive relationship with a narcissist in your life.
 When that person is your partner, spouse, or co-parent, exiting the relationship is no simple task.

 An experienced family lawyer from our firm can assist you in addressing the narcissist in your life in a legal setting.
-From obtaining a divorce to drafting custody agreements, your Georgia attorney can help maximize your chances of achieving a favorable outcome.
+From obtaining a divorce to drafting custody agreements, your divorce attorney can help maximize your chances of achieving a favorable outcome.
 To learn more about your options, set up an initial consultation with our team today.

 I am so grateful to the care and knowledge this legal team provided me and was always looking out for my best interest.
 Sara and her team kept me informed and educated the whole way.
 They made sure I knew at every step what my rights and strategy options were….I felt safe and taking care-off through the process.